josephworks/josephworks.github.io/PROJECTS.md

 ## Scripts

-Useful scripts for installing linux and more!
+Useful scripts for linux and more!

+The windows equivelent is CMDWorkspaceTools.

 ---